-Coursework and supervised field experiences emphasize meaning making as the central purpose for interacting with and interpreting texts, composing texts, engaging in inquiry, participating in discussions, communicating with others, and listening to, viewing, and giving presentations.
-This includes the use of assistive technology and/or AAC devices as appropriate.
+Coursework and supervised field experiences emphasize meaning making as the central purpose for interacting with and interpreting texts, composing texts, engaging in research, participating in discussion, speaking with others, and listening to, viewing, and giving presentations.
 The program teaches candidates ways to engage children in rich early literacy experiences.
-Candidates learn the value of reading aloud and strategies for modeling and helping children to make predictions, retell and reenact, and respond to and generate questions about stories and other text.
-The program addresses literal and inferential comprehension with all children at all ages and grades and in all disciplines emphasizing read-aloud and other oral interactions and making connections with prior knowledge and experiences.
-The program also teaches the importance of attending to a range of higher-order cognitive skills at all grades appropriate to children's development, such as reasoning, inferencing, perspective taking, generalization, and critical reading, writing, listening, and speaking/communicating across disciplines in ways that are appropriate for the age of the children and their disabilities.
-The program ensures that candidates understand that as children progress through the grades that among the contributors to meaning making are language, including vocabulary and grammatical and discourse-level understandings; content knowledge; motivation and engagement; comprehension monitoring; and in the case of reading and writing, the ability to recognize and produce printed words and use the alphabetic code to express ideas automatically and efficiently with understanding.
+Candidates learn the value of reading aloud and strategies for modeling and assisting children in making predictions, retelling and reenacting, and responding to and generating questions about stories and other text.
+The program addresses literal and inferential comprehension with all children at all grades and in all disciplines, including making connections with prior knowledge and experiences.
+The program also teaches the importance of attending to higher order cognitive skills at all grades, such as reasoning, inferencing, perspective taking, and critical listening, speaking, reading, and writing across disciplines in ways that are appropriate for the age of the children.
+The program ensures that candidates understand that among the contributors to meaning making are language, including vocabulary and grammatical and discourse-level understandings; content knowledge; motivation and engagement; comprehension monitoring; and in the case of reading and writing, the ability to recognize and produce printed words and use the alphabetic code to express ideas automatically and efficiently with understanding.

-The program highlights the importance of providing children with opportunities to interact with a range of print, digital, and symbolic, high-quality literary and informational texts that are developmentally appropriate, fully inclusive, culturally and linguistically relevant, and affirming as listeners, readers, speakers/communicators, and writers and to share their understandings, insights, and responses in collaboration with others.
-Through coursework and supervised field experiences, candidates learn to engage children in listening, speaking or communicating symbolically, reading, writing, and viewing closely (i.e., with close and thoughtful attention) to draw information from texts, ask and answer questions, and support analysis, reflection, and inquiry.
-Candidates also learn about the value of deep and sustained reading of increasingly complex texts for children as they progress through the grades; they learn to encourage young children to sustain attention during read alouds and other literacy-related activities.
-In addition, candidates learn to plan instruction, including intentional scaffolding and integration of children's assets, based on an analysis of the text complexity of instructional materials and the integration of meaning making with other themes.
+The program highlights the importance of providing children opportunities to interact with a range of print and digital, high-quality literary and informational texts that are developmentally appropriate and culturally and linguistically relevant and affirming as listeners, speakers, readers, and writers and to share their understandings, insights, and responses in collaboration with others.
+Through coursework and supervised field experiences, candidates learn to engage children in listening, reading, speaking, writing, and viewing closely to draw information from texts, ask and answer questions, and support analysis, reflection, and research.
+Candidates also learn to promote deep and sustained reading of increasingly complex texts and to plan instruction, including intentional scaffolding and integration of children's asset, based on an analysis of the text complexity of instructional materials and the integration of meaning making with other themes.